val-town/vtlsp/ls-ws-server/README.md

 Deno.addSignalListener("SIGINT", onExit);
 Deno.addSignalListener("SIGTERM", onExit);

-const proxy = new LSPProxy({
+const proxy = new LSroxy({
   name: "lsp-server",
-  cwd: TEMP_DIR, // Where the LSP gets spawned from
+  cwd: TEMP_DIR, // Where the LS gets spawned from
   exec: {
-    command: "deno", // proxy LSP
+    command: "deno", // proxy LS
-    args: ["run", "-A", "./lsp-proxy.ts"],
+    args: ["run", "-A", "./ls-proxy.ts"],
   },
   // Also, you can use procToClientMiddlewares, procToClientHandlers, and clientToProcHandlers
   clientToProcMiddlewares: {